 History

-Carter Road, named after Lorenzo Carter, Cleveland’s first permanent settler, has long been the site of a crossing over the Cuyahoga River.
-11 The first bridge was constructed in 1853 but it collapsed 1857 after it was overloaded with cattle.
-It was hastily replaced shortly after, and in 1888, an iron swing bridge with a pivot main span of 180 feet and one fixed span of 105 feet was constructed.
+Carter Road in Cleveland, named in honor of the city’s first permanent settler, Lorenzo Carter, has historically been a key location for a bridge over the Cuyahoga River.
+11 The initial bridge at this site was built in 1853 but collapsed in 1857 due to being overloaded with cattle.
+A replacement was quickly erected.
+In 1888, an iron swing bridge was constructed, featuring a pivotal main span of 180 feet and an additional fixed span of 105 feet.

 Cuyahoga River Streamlining Project